-Senior Transportation Planner – Bicycle and Pedestrian Planning :
+Senior Transportation Planner – Transit Operations

 Principal Project Engineer – Streamlined Project Delivery and Data Management

-- for the Streamlined Project Delivery and Data Management team.
+- For the Streamlined Project Delivery and Data Management team.
 This position will provide planning and technical expertise in support of expediting projects in the Dallas-Fort Worth region.
 Applicants wishing to be considered for this position should apply online at https://mycogcareer.silkroad.com/.
 To be considered for any other NCTCOG position that may currently be open, applicants need to apply online separately for those positions.
 All submittals should include a cover letter summarizing work experience, as well as a current resume.

 Transportation Funding Specialist I or II – Transportation Project Programming

-- to support the development, maintenance, and implementation of the Transportation Improvement Program (TIP).
+- To support the development, maintenance, and implementation of the Transportation Improvement Program (TIP).

 All applicants wishing to be considered for these positions should apply online at https://mycogcareer.silkroad.com/.
 To be considered for any other NCTCOG position(s) that may currently be open, applicants need to apply online separately for those postings.
 All submittals should include a cover letter summarizing work experience, as well as a current resume.

 NCTCOG is recognized as a military-friendly employer and values the knowledge, experience, and skills acquired during your military service career.
 All qualified veterans are invited to apply.